galcivar/module_02/README.md

-# Project Title
-## Loan Qualifier App v1
+# Loan Qualifier App
-*Software that prompts the user to save the qualifying loans as a new CSV file.*
+Software that prompts the user to save the qualifying loans as a new CSV file based on the user data.
+Takes into account solicitants data:
+- Credit Score
+- Current Monthly Debt
+- Total Monthly Income
+- Desired Loan Amount
+- Home Value

+*It saves the data in a csv file with the name the user requests.*

 #### Acceptance Criteria
 - Given that I’m using the loan qualifier CLI, when I run the qualifier, then the tool should prompt the user to save the results as a CSV file.
 - Given that no qualifying loans exist, when prompting a user to save a file, then the program should notify the user and exit.